 What about grilling items besides steak?

 That can pose a problem with an infrared grill.
-Because of the extreme temperatures an infrared grill obtains, only solid, dense meats do well, which limits you to cooking beef and some poultry.
+Because of the extreme temperatures, an infrared grill obtains, only solid, dense meats do well, which limits you to cooking beef and some poultry.

-Fish and vegetables do not do well at all on an infrared grill because of the intense heat; your food will either be burned on the outside and raw in the middle, or just burned.
+Fish and vegetables do not do well at all on an infrared grill because of the intense heat; your food will either be burned on the outside and raw in the middle or just burned.

-Also, barbecue will not work at all on an infrared grill, as barbecue requires low heat and slow cooking, two things you will not find with an infrared grill which often has only two settings: on and off.
+Also, the barbecue will not work at all on an infrared grill, as barbecue requires low heat and slow cooking, two things you will not find with an infrared grill which often has only two settings: on and off.